Gamemastertwig/CloudCarryout/README.md

 # CloudCarryout
 A system for ordering infrastructure from AWS based on package needed by the user.

+Orders are placed using json and AWS API Gateway

+{"template":"webApp"} -> Provisions an t2.micro Linux EC2, an RDS database, and a load balancer on their own VPC {"template":"windowsApp"} -> Provisions an t2.micro Windows EC2, and an RDS database on their own VPC {"template":"msmq"} -> Provisions a SQS, and an S3 bucket

 ## Prequesits
 IAM User:
 Any user with permisions to create EC2, DBs, VPCs, etc. will do.
 If you do not have one you will need to create the user in the IAM console.